 More than 400 years ago, 117 men, women and children sailed from Plymouth, England, in an attempt to settle on Roanoke Island.
-They vanished just two years later.
+They vanished just three years later.
 The only clue left behind was the word “CROATOAN” carved in a tree.
-The Lost Colony is their story.
-This outdoor drama is the longest-standing Outer Banks attraction, celebrating its 79th season in 2016!
+The Lost Colony outdoor drama is their story.
+This is the longest-standing Outer Banks attraction, celebrating its 83rd season in 2020!

 Written by Pulitzer Prize–winning playwright Paul Green, The Lost Colony is performed summer nights by a company of more than 100 actors, dancers, singers and technicians in the historic outdoor Waterside Theater.
 Come see epic battles and Indian dances, experience the sorrow and heartbreak of tragedy and loss, witness the pageantry of the queen and her court, and celebrate the birth of Virginia Dare.
 There is music, laughter, romance and dance, and Outer Banks locals and visitors have loved it for more than eight decades.
 Seeing the play is a quintessential Outer Banks activity.
 An Outer Banks tradition and cultural treasure, The Lost Colony educates, enriches and entertains – don’t leave the Outer Banks until you see it.

 The 2020 season runs from May 29 through August 21, Monday through Saturday nights.
 Ticket prices range from $20 to $35, depending on seating.
 Tickets are half-price for children ages 12 and younger and free for kids 5 and younger every night.
 On Monday nights, all children age 12 and younger get in free!
 Senior, military, AAA, group discounts and VIP packages are available.
 Advance reservations are recommended.
 For tickets call (252) 473-6000 or purchase online anytime.